 Non-executive Director.
-He is Executive Chairman of SenterpriSys Ltd and VeganicSKN Limited.
+He is Executive Chairman of SenterpriSys Ltd and Veganic SKN Limited.

-Rade Dudurovic Non-executive Director
+Rade Dudurovic Non-executive Director / Chairperson of Audit Committee (Appointed 31 May 2024)

 Qualifications B.Com (Hons), LLB (Hons)

 Experience Rade has an extensive background in private equity with strong exposure to industrial and branded consumer manufacturing and distribution businesses particularly in the Asian region.
 He has qualifications in commerce and law and is a CPA as well as Senior Fellow of FINSIA.